 It is interesting to track the “hows” in this passage.
 It’s the same question over and over.
 Instead of rejoicing with the blind man because of his incredible transformation (the “what”), the religious establishment stubbornly questioned him concerning the “how.”
 How did this happen?
 How could this happen?

 The blind man himself admitted, “Since time began it has never been heard that anyone opened the eyes of one born blind” (v.
 32).

 This experience broke all precedent.
 Whether anyone understood it or not, the fact is that it DID happen.
 Mary, the mother of Jesus, had a similar experience and also suffered for it (Luke 2:35).
 Whether or not a virgin CAN conceive a child asexually is a question of scientific possibility.
-Whether or not a virgin DID conceive a child, is a question of historical occurrence (Watchman Nee takes this approach in explaining the virgin birth in The Normal Christian Faith).
+Whether or not a virgin DID conceive a child, is a question of historical occurrence.

 This man is not from God, because He does not keep the Sabbath. –v.
 16